anthonymobile/njbuswatcher_2020/README.md

 - change to postgres/mysql

 ## FUTURE

-** views **
-- consider building the tables and views in JS off of the API instead of backend python (for scalability)

 **Localizer.py**
 - `More accurate distance conversion`:  at least verify how far off we are. current method is using a crude assumption (1 degree = 69 miles = 364,320 feet). more accurate method - "If CRS of geodfs are EPSG 4326 (lat/lon) then returned 'dist' will be in degrees.
 To meters or ft either first convert both gdf to appropriate CRS proj for your location using .to_crs() or convert from degrees [link](https://t.co/FODrAWskNH)".